aws/aws-cdk-go/awscdk/awscloudwatch/README.md

 minuteErrorRate := fn.metricErrors(&MetricOptions{
-	Statistic: jsii.String("avg"),
+	Statistic: cloudwatch.Stats_AVERAGE(),
 	Period: awscdk.Duration_Minutes(jsii.Number(1)),
 	Label: jsii.String("Lambda failure rate"),
 })
 ```

+The `statistic` field accepts a `string`; the `cloudwatch.Stats` object has a
+number of predefined factory functions that help you constructs strings that are
-This function also allows changing the metric label or color (which will be
+appropriate for CloudWatch.
+The `metricErrors` function also allows changing the
-useful when embedding them in graphs, see below).
+metric label or color, which will be useful when embedding them in graphs (see
+below).

 > Rates versus Sums
 >